-When you look at it this way, discontent is a good thing – it’s a signal.
-Instead of pretending the discontent is not there and just working harder, take the time to look at the thoughts you are thinking and the way they are shaping your experience.
-Instead of avoiding the uncomfortable feeling of discontentment by distracting yourself with food, alcohol, shopping or TV, choose to take a few moments to look at what you are experiencing and understand how you are shaping reality with your thoughts.
+If you look at it this way, discontent is a good thing – it’s a signal.
+Instead of pretending the discontent isn’t there, take the time to look at the thoughts you’re thinking and the way they’re shaping your experience.
+Instead of avoiding the uncomfortable feeling of discontentment by working harder or distracting yourself with food, alcohol, shopping or TV, choose to take a few moments to look at what you are experiencing and understand how you are shaping reality with your thoughts.

 Discontent is Part of a Polarity Pair